Megalopolis subway: Where romance and reality meet

 In New York City public schools, children used to be taught the proper way to fold the New York Times when standing in a subway car to use the space most efficiently and avoid disturbing the other passengers.

 At every turn, the subway’s magnificence seems to be matched by misery.
 While the city’s subways are demonstrably safer and cleaner than 50 years ago, they are not as safe as they were before the pandemic.
 Aaron Chalfin, Alex Chohlas-Wood and Morgan Williams Jr. compare safety above and below ground.
 While they do not find the subway more dangerous than the street, they acknowledge that specific populations may be justified in feeling more unsafe underground.
-Women particularly feel that risk, a perception that is underscored by the reality that the victims of high-profile cases of subway pushes are often women, as Sarah Kaufman observes
+Women particularly feel that risk, a perception that is underscored by the reality that the victims of high-profile cases of subway pushes are often women, as Sarah Kaufman observes.

 But it’s not just women — New Yorkers as a whole seem to feel more uneasy about riding the subway, particularly at night, than they did before the pandemic.
 That prickling sense of uneasiness is stoked by dark, dirty and dingy stations.
 Wes Skogan urges the City to go beyond the police deployment, placing the physical condition of the subway at the heart of efforts to improve safety.

 The need for greater focus on the day-to-day maintenance of the system is a theme that runs through this issue.
-With a $19.3 billion annual budget and 70,000 employees, the Metropolitan Transit Authority — which includes the subways, buses, commuter rail and more — is a government unto itself.
+With a $19.3 billion annual budget and 70,000 employees, the Metropolitan Transportation Authority — which includes the subways, buses, commuter rail and more — is a government unto itself.
 It is essentially running a massive, below-ground city with its own police (supplemented by the NYPD), stores, restaurants and more.
 Interviews with the current president of the MTA, Janno Lieber, as well as two former heads of the Transit Authority reveal how essential good governance is to the healthy functioning of our incredibly complicated underground arterial system.
 These conversations also highlight how politics, that great and unruly beast, can sometimes complicate, and even upend, effective administration.

 The current map of the subways is the product of a complicated history.
 It is first and foremost an act of imagination, a vision that has unfolded iteratively, as a variety of government and business decision-makers across the generations dreamed about what the city might become and where its citizens might reside.
-As ever, the current map is also shaped and constrained by money, with the astonishing expense of building more lines now topping a billion dollars per station
+As ever, the current map is also shaped and constrained by money, with the astonishing expense of building more lines now topping a billion dollars per station.

 Our contributors argue that it is possible to improve the design of our stations, platforms and turnstiles, to rethink work rules that inflate the cost of operations, and to test new approaches to dealing with people struggling with mental illness on the trains.